 Check out my Facebook page as well, as I will be posting more information and teaching multiplication, fact fluency, and more common core math topics!

 Want more ideas and tips for teaching multiplication?
-Check out my Pinterest Board for Multiplication and Division.
+Check out my Pinterest Board for Multiplication Strategies.